carloscastillom/Travel_app/README.md

 https://pixabay.com/api/docs/

-bring the actual picture? how to do it. make it cooler
+bring the actual picture? how to do it. make it cooler. try to do it fast

 clone the project that have already all the server set up.